freenas/freenas-docs/userguide/storage.rst

-If a mix of operating systems or clients will be accessing the volume/dataset using a non-CIFS share, select the *Unix* :guilabel:`Permission Type`, as all clients understand them.
+If a mix of operating systems or clients will be accessing the volume/dataset using a non-SMB share, select the *Unix* :guilabel:`Permission Type`, as all clients understand them.

 The *Windows* :guilabel:`Permission Type` augments traditional *Unix* permissions with ACLs.
-Use the *Windows* :guilabel:`Permission Type` for CIFS shares or when the %brand% system is a member of an Active Directory domain.
+Use the *Windows* :guilabel:`Permission Type` for SMB shares or when the %brand% system is a member of an Active Directory domain.

 If you change your mind about the :guilabel:`Permission Type`, it is